Kelvin Pritchett

-Kelvin Bratodd Pritchett (born October 24, 1969) is a former American football defensive tackle in the National Football League for the Detroit Lions and Jacksonville Jaguars.
-He was a first round selection by the Dallas Cowboys in the 1991 NFL Draft.
-He played college football at the University of Mississippi.
+Kelvin Bratodd Pritchett (born October 24, 1969) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for the Detroit Lions and Jacksonville Jaguars.
+He played college football for the Ole Miss Rebels.
+He was selected in the first round selection of the 1991 NFL draft.

-Early years
+Early life

 Pritchett attended Therrell High School.
 As a senior, he recorded 100 tackles and 18 sacks.
 He received All-state and Atlanta Journal-Constitution All-city honors.

 He accepted a football scholarship from the University of Mississippi.
 In 1988, he became a starter after the fifth game of the season, registering 84 total tackles (second on the team), 56 solo tackles and 3 sacks.
 The next year, he made 78 total tackles (fourth on the team), 64 solo tackles, 7 sacks (led the team), 2 passes deflected, 2 forced fumbles and 2 fumble recoveries.

 As a senior, he received third-team All-American honors, after starting at right defensive end, while finishing with 91 tackles (fourth on the team), 22 tackles for loss (led the team), 8 sacks (second on the team), 3 forced fumbles and 3 passes deflected.

-In 1993, he was voted to the school's "Team of the Century" (1893-1993).
+In 1993, he was voted to the school's "Team of the Century" (1893–1993).
 In 2008, he was inducted into the Ole Miss Athletics Hall of Fame.

 Professional career

 Detroit Lions (first stint)

-Pritchett was selected by the Dallas Cowboys in the first round (20th overall) of the 1991 NFL Draft, who traded him immediately to the Detroit Lions in exchange for a second round (#37-Dixon Edwards), third round (#64-James Richards) and fourth round (#108-Tony Hill) selections.
-As a rookie, he was a backup on a team that when 12-4 and advanced to the NFC championship game.
+Pritchett was selected by the Dallas Cowboys in the first round (20th overall) of the 1991 NFL draft, who traded him immediately to the Detroit Lions in exchange for a second round (#37-Dixon Edwards), third round (#64-James Richards) and fourth round (#108-Tony Hill) selections.
+As a rookie, he was a backup on a team that went 12-4 and advanced to the NFC championship game.
 He collected 20 tackles and 1.5 sacks.

 In 1992, he started 15 out of 16 games at right defensive end in his second year and registered 38 tackles, 6.5 sacks (second on the team and career-high) and one forced fumble.
 He had 3 tackles and 2 sacks against the Cincinnati Bengals.

 In 1993, he only started the last five regular season games at right defensive end in the team's 3-4 defense, recording 42 tackles (33 solo) and 4 sacks.
 He had 2 sacks against the Phoenix Cardinals.

 In 1994, he missed most of preseason in a contract holdout and did not start the season opener against the Atlanta Falcons.
 He started 15 out of 16 games, finishing second on the team with 5.5 sacks and a career-high 73 tackles.
 He had 3 sacks in the twelfth game against the Buffalo Bills.
 In 1995, he was moved back to right defensive end switching sides with Robert Porcher, recording 73 tackles (sixth on the team) and 5.5 sacks (second on the team).